stcucufa/epistrophy/doc/manual.md

 A fiber needs instructions to run, but also needs to be scheduled.
-A new scheduler is created with `new Scheduler()`, which returns a scheduler object with a default clock and an empty schedule.
+A new scheduler is created with `new Scheduler()`, which returns a scheduler object with a stopped clock and an empty schedule.

 `Scheduler.scheduleFiber(fiber, t)` schedules a new runtime instance of the fiber to run at time t (in milliseconds).
 The original fiber is returned.

-`Scheduler.clock` accesses the clock of the scheduler; the main methods of the clock are: `Clock.start()` to start the clock, `Clock.stop()` to stop the clock, and `Clock.now` to access the current clock time (total running time in milliseconds since the clock started).
+`Scheduler.clock` returns the scheduler’s clock; the main methods of the clock
+are: `Clock.start()` to start the clock, `Clock.stop()` to stop the clock, and `Clock.now` to access the current clock time (total running time in milliseconds since the clock started).

 ## Runtime